About Me

 I grew up in Irwin, Pennsylvania.
 I was very blessed to have a mom who was happy and full of energy – always ready and excited to do something.

 My mom was very supportive and seemed always to know what to do or say to encourage me.
-I needed such encouragement because I was born somewhat handicapped with my toes and knees turned in.
-That made me very clumsy about everything.
-It seemed that I spilled my milk at every single meal.
+I needed such reassurance because I was born somewhat handicapped with my toes and knees turned in.
+This disorder gave me an odd, clumsy gait.
+Because I felt so awkward, those feelings permeated other areas of my life.
+Feeling klutzy, it seemed like I had butterfingers.
+I spilled my milk at the table and was uncoordinated in many ways.
+I certainly was not graceful.

-Because I was such an awkward girl, I was very withdrawn.
-I was reluctant to speak for fear I would say something wrong.
+I was also very withdrawn and reluctant to speak for fear I would say something wrong.
 Making matters worse, when I was in second grade, I received a blow to my face that chipped my front tooth.
 It was crowned with a silver cap to preserve it until I grew older to allow the tooth to grow fully.
 At that time, none of the other kids around me had silver in their mouths, not even braces, so I stood out with silver on one of my central incisors.
 Others made fun of me, so I didn’t want to smile.

-At the same time, I suffered from the type of parental discipline that was all too common in the 1950s.
+At the same time, I suffered from the type of parental discipline that was all too common in the 1950s and early 1960s.
 It included coercion and intimidation, using the fear of punishment to make children anxious and afraid of getting out of line, not knowing how to defend themselves.
 That’s the way it affected me.
-It mainly came from my dad, accompanied by much yelling and threats of physical harm.
-Once, after I became afraid of him and ran out of the house, he chased me around the neighborhood with a broom.
+It mainly came from my dad, accompanied by threats, yelling and physical harm.
+Once, I became afraid of him and ran out of the house.
+He chased me around the neighborhood with a broom.
 When he tired of the chase, he said, “You’ll have to come home sometime, and you’ll be sorry you did this.”
+My dad could be very kind and thoughtful, but when he was angry or drunk, he was harsh towards me.

-Life seemed so confusing to me as a child, but I eventually discovered how to learn from my experiences and treat them as gifts.
+Life seemed confusing to me, but I eventually discovered how to learn from my experiences and treat them as gifts.
 The good news is I learned not to discipline my children in such an out-of-control manner.
 It helped me develop kindness and empathy for those who made mistakes.
+Real love does not disappear when things get tense.

 In sixth grade, an accident in class delivered another blow to my confidence.
 During that school year of 1965-1966, the Norwin school district consolidated all the sixth graders with about 600 of us in just one building.
 As that school year neared an end, all of us had to take an important test that would determine our ranking in junior high.
 As I took the test, I urgently needed to go to the restroom, but the teacher would not excuse me.
 Back then, all of us girls wore dresses.
 I was unable to wait until the end of the period, so pee ran down my legs and onto the floor.
 When I returned to school, the other kids sang songs such as “Row, row, row your boat, gently down the pee.”
 They incorporated my name into the songs.
 Even my friends were embarrassed, and they excluded me from their social group.